erogaki-dev/erogaki/redis_flows.md

 ### after keyevent `errors:<uuid>`

-Unsubscribe from keyevents, get the error message and delete it.
+Unsubscribe from keyevents, get the error json and delete it.

 redis: